dsantos-1/PyFTP/README.md

 * It is also possible to run this script on Python 3.
 However, some modifications to the code are required.
 * The upload, download and removal of files with space characters and/or special characters are currently not supported.
 However, the creation, removal and change of directories with space characters are supported.
 * If you're running this script inside a Metasploit shell, type "?" instead of "help", if needed.
 * Please file an issue if this script doesn't behave as expected.
+Your issue should include:
+  * Steps to reprouce it.
+  * Full log messages (feel free to edit out any sensible data).

 # To-do
 * Implement the upload, download and removal of files with space characters